PessoaP/FC-inference/README.md

-# Code for "Simulation-trained Conditional Normalizing Flows for Likelihood Approximation"
+# Code for "Inherited or produced?
+Inferring protein production kinetics when protein counts are shaped by a cell's division history"

-This repository contains the code associated with the manuscript titled:  **"Simulation-trained Conditional Normalizing Flows for Likelihood Approximation"**
+This repository contains the code associated with the manuscript titled:  **"Inherited or produced?
+Inferring protein production kinetics when protein counts are shaped by a cell's division history"**

 In this work, we introduce a neural network–based inference framework that estimates likelihoods from simulation data, enabling inference in biological models that are non-Markovian or otherwise have intractable likelihoods.